On Actuality, Duration, and the Illusion of Linear Time

 http://phys.org/news/2015-05-science-historian-story-einstein-dangerous.html

 I shall write more about this dichotomy at a latter point.
-If you are struggling to getting your head out of the dismal world of Stephen Hawking or Einstein, you are not alone, countless people cannot come to grips with the view that we are but mere flashes of energy appearing here and there, and then, disappearing in the penumbras of existence.
+If you are struggling to getting your head out of the dismal world of Stephen Hawking or Einstein, you are not alone, countless people cannot come to grips with the view that we are but mere flashes (fleeting blips) of purposeless energies appearing here and there, and then, disappearing in the penumbras of existence.

 This gradual transformation or crippling of ourselves may be one of the most subtle and pernicious changes in the comprehension of psyche.
 To what extent have we been diagnosed with mental-illnesses traceable to this widespread dehumanization?